migueltfangche/MiguelTfangche/README.md

 - 🔭 I’m currently working on ...Freelance Adventuress
-- 🌱 I’m currently learning ...Javascript and React
+- 🌱 I’m currently learning ...Cypress
 - 👯 I’m looking to collaborate on ...Everyone if can help !
 - 🤔 I’m looking for help with ...Somebody needs
 - 💬 Ask me about ...Anything!
 Im good talking!